Childhood immunizations in the United States: Symptoms

 Most people that are infected do not develop symptoms or health problems.
 In 90% of cases, the body's immune system clears HPV within two years.
 Sometimes, certain types of HPV can cause genital warts in males and females.
 Although rare, it may also cause warts to grow in the throat.
 Other HPV types can cause normal cells in the body to turn abnormal, and might lead to cancer over time such as cervical cancer.
 The types of HPV that cause warts are not the same types that cause cancer.

 Anti-vaccination

-The anti-vaccination movement started with the alleged relationship between autism and the use of thiomersal in vaccines, in which a study was published by Andrew Wakefield that showed that the Thimerosal in the routine children's MMR vaccine caused autism.
+The modern anti-vaccination movement gained fuel from the alleged relationship between autism and the use of thiomersal in vaccines, in which a study was published by Andrew Wakefield in 1998 that showed that the Thimerosal in the routine children's MMR vaccine caused autism.
 The original study can be found at The Lancet.
 It was later shown that his study was falsified and Wakefield was stripped of his license to practice medicine.
 A list of refutations of Wakefield's study can be found at the American Academy of Pediatrics.
 Many studies performed afterward have shown no correlations between thimerosal and autism.